srs404/Invoicing-System/README.md

 This repository is intended for reference and demonstration purposes only.
 It is not intended for public use or collaboration.

 For inquiries or permissions, please contact the code owners listed above.

-Unauthorized use, reproduction, or distribution of the content in this repository may be subject to legal action and penalties.

-This repository is intended for reference and demonstration purposes only.
-It is not intended for public use or collaboration.

-For inquiries or permissions, please contact the code owner.